pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/getting-started/javascript.md

 **Bootstrap does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
 Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
 {% endcapture %}
-{% include callout.html content=callout type="warning" %}
+{% _includes callout.html content=callout type="warning" %}

 ## Util

-All Bootstrap's JavaScript files depend on `util.js` and it has to be included alongside the other JavaScript files.
-If you're using the compiled (or minified) `bootstrap.js`, there is no need to include this—it's already there.
+All Bootstrap's JavaScript files depend on `util.js` and it has to be _includesd alongside the other JavaScript files.
+If you're using the compiled (or minified) `bootstrap.js`, there is no need to _includes this—it's already there.

-`util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
+`util.js` _includess utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.